 In this three page series however, original historical records from three of Japan’s battle cruisers the Niitaka, the Tsushima and the Hashidate help to remove the veil of secrecy that once concealed the motivation behind Japan’s claim to Dokdo.
 The ships’ records are arranged chronologically to show how the Japanese Imperial Navy systematically surveyed, mapped and zoned Dokdo Island before the island was finally integrated into Japan’s war plan against the Russian Navy during the Russo~Japanese War of 1904~1905.

-To aid their Pacific Fleet the Russian navy dispatched the Baltic Fleet which would have to sail 18,000 miles to assist the beseiged port.
+To aid their Pacific Fleet the Russian navy dispatched the Baltic Fleet which would have to sail 18,000 miles to assist the besieged port.
 However, before the Baltic Fleet could arrive Port Arthur fell to the Japanese.
 Original Japanese historical navy maps below shows the path of the Russian Baltic Fleet it is highlighted in green. (by author)

 The Battle of Tsushima that would follow would go down as one of the most decisive naval conflicts in history.
 It was also dubbed the “Tsushima Massacre”